amperature/gdg/design.md

 The for loop essentially cycles through all the minos **i** times using **v** that are declared until it runs out.
 This is useful if I want to add more stuff.

-This function is also used when rendering the nextPiece, although it calls a different piece through the randomizer (which will be talked about later)
+This function is also used when rendering the nextPiece, although it calls a different piece through the randomizer (which will be talked about later).

 ## Board
 The board is represented by a 10x20 table of 0s and 1s called "grid".
 Each value represents a place on the board, as shown by this diagram here below.

 The 0 means that the cell is unoccupied, while the 1 means it's occupied.
 Pretty simple.

-The process of figuring out when its occupied and unoccupied only happens when it's applied to the board using applyPiece, which I will get to later.
-For now..
+The process of figuring out when its occupied and unoccupied only happens when it's applied to the board using applyPiece, which is described below.

-## Movement
-It's time to move!
-Well, almost.

-Like a good healthy relationship, we need to set some boundaries first before we take things fast.

-### Piece Application
-First, we need to apply the piece to the board.

-Here's what I did in applyPiece:

 ```
+function applyPiece(piece)
     for i, v in ipairs(piece[rotation]) do
         grid[math.floor(y + v[2])][math.floor(x + v[1])] = 1 --
     end
 end
 ```

-Basically, it takes the argument "piece" (which is the most current piece) and runs it through the for loop, and assigns the coordinates of the piece into the grid, then sets the value of them to 1 meaning that they're occupied now.
+Basically, it takes the argument "piece" (which is the most current piece) and runs the positions of the squares of the piece through the for loop, and assigns the coordinates of the squares onto the grid, then sets the value of them to 1 meaning that they're occupied now.

 Once that's done, it's time to render the grid to update this change using renderGrid():